MoleMan1024/audiowagon/docs/faq.markdown

 ### After adding more files to my USB drive the browse view looks strange

-When you add more than 400 tracks/albums/artists they will be shown using *groups*, it looks like this:
+When you add more than 400 tracks/albums/artists they will be shown using *groups*, for albums it looks like this:

 ![album groups](/img/album_groups.jpg)

 This is necessary because Android cannot deal with lists which are extremely long.
 Also it will be annoying to scroll through such long lists.

-Each group contains 400 entries and is based on the names of the tracks/albums/artists inside.
+Each group contains 400 entries and is based on the names of the tracks/albums/artists/files inside.
 Tapping on one entry will show those 400 tracks/albums/artists in a new list (in this example all albums "One" til "Sounds of Summer", sorted alphabetically):

 ![album groups open](/img/album_group_open.jpg)